Teachers can use these pick a student sticks to call on students in class or distribute classroom chores fairly! So easy to make.

 - Taking turns during games

-- Grouping students according to ability level (color or paper design coding)
+- Grouping students according to ability level or interest (use color or paper design as your “coding”)

 DIY Pick a Student Sticks

 - Scrapbook paper in a variety of patterns – scraps work perfectly for this!

 - Acrylic paint in a variety of colors